SAP-samples/btp-resource-consumption-monitor/README.md

 ### 2. SAC Content

 This component is optional but provides additional insights.
+It could act as the recommended *interface for cost owners* (after cross-charging) to consult their individual charges.
+In that case there is no need to provide them Work Zone access to the entire application but just to the focussed SAC Story.

 The current content package requires at least **SAC version 2024.08**
 <!-- ***Temporary note: The current content package requires SAC version 2024.13 or later.
 We are looking at options to lower this dependency to 2024.08*** -->